Israel warns 'Tehran will burn' as Iran fires drones and missiles in response to Israeli strikes

 Netanyahu said the attack had been months in the making and was planned for April before being postponed.

-Among those killed were three of Iran's top military leaders: one who oversaw the entire armed forces, Gen. Mohammad Bagheri; one who led the paramilitary Revolutionary Guard, Gen. Hossein Salami; and the head of the Guard's ballistic missile program, Gen. Amir Ali Hajizadeh.
+Among those killed were three of Iran's top military leaders: one who oversaw the entire armed forces, Gen. Mohammad Bagheri; one who led the paramilitary Revolutionary Guard, Gen. Hossein Salami; and the head of the Guard's aerospace division, which oversees its arsenal of ballistic missile program, Gen. Amir Ali Hajizadeh.

-Two of Bagheri’s deputies were also killed, Iran confirmed Saturday: Gen. Gholamreza Mehrabi, the deputy of intelligence for the armed forces’ general staff, and Gen. Mehdi Rabbani, the deputy of operations.

 Lidman and Frankel reported from Jerusalem.
 Associated Press writers Natalie Melzer in Nahariya, Israel and Nasser Karimi in Tehran, Iran contributed to this report.